 In 2006, Congress amended the Indian Gaming Regulatory Act, 25 U.S.C. §§ 2701 - 2721, Pub.
-L. 100-497, and for the first time made the National Indian Gaming Commission subject to the Government Performance and Results Act of 1993 (GPRA), Pub.
+L. 100-497, for the first time and made the National Indian Gaming Commission subject to the Government Performance and Results Act of 1993 (GPRA), Pub.
 L. 103-62.
 That obligation is set out at 25 U.S.C. § 2706(d)(1), which states: "In carrying out any action under this chapter, the Commission shall be subject to the Government Performance and Results Act of 1993."

 GPRA requires that an agency's "strategic plan shall be updated and revised at least every four years."
 5 U.S.C. § 306(b).
-Consistent with this obligation and the Commission's vision of adhering to principles of good government, including transparency to promote agency accountability and fiscal responsibility, the NIGC followed the consultation requirements set forth in the GPRA, Executive Order 13175 "Consultation and Coordination with Indian Tribal Governments," the National Indian Gaming Commission Policy on Consultation with Indian Tribes, and guidance from the Office of Management and Budget (OMB).
-The NIGC recognizes the importance of tribal consultation in formulating policy and maintaining the government-togovernment relationship with tribal nations.
-To engage with tribal leaders in formulating the strategic plan, the NIGC sent written notice of the availability of the draft strategic plan and held a webinar to present and hear comments on it, followed by a comment period of more than a month.
+Consistent with this obligation and the Commission's vision of adhering to principles of good government, including transparency to promote agency accountability and fiscal responsibility, NIGC followed the consultation requirements set forth in the GPRA, Executive Order 13175 "Consultation and Coordination with Indian Tribal Governments," the National Indian Gaming Commission Policy on Consultation with Indian Tribas, and guidance from the Office of Management and Budget (OMB).
+NIGC recognizes the importance of tribal consultation in formulating policy and maintaining the government-to-government relationship with tribal nations.
+To engage with tribal leaders in formulating the strategic plan, NIGC sent written notice of the availability of the draft strategic plan and held a webinar to present and hear comments on it, followed by a comment period of more than a month.
 In addition, tribal input received during preceding consultation sessions related to the subject matter was taken into consideration.
-The NIGC also engaged with the public by posting the draft strategic plan for comment to the NIGC website.
-All relevant comments and feedback received during the webinar, in-person tribal consultations sessions, and from the public were taken into consideration in the strategic plan.
+NIGC also engaged with the public by posting the draft strategic plan for comment to NIGC website.
+All relevant comments and feedback received during the webinar, in-person tribal consultations sessions, and from the public were taken into consideration in finalizing the strategic plan.

 The strategic plan for fiscal years 2022-2026 was published in February 2022.
-The Plan focuses on support for industry integrity, efforts around Agency accountability, the regulatory community's commitment to preparedness, and innovation in the Agency's outreach and collaboration.
+The plan focuses on support for industry integrity, efforts around agency accountability, the regulatory community's commitment to preparedness, and innovation in the Agency's outreach and collaboration.
+The newly adopted strategic plan also includes for the first time establishing employee committees to advise on and assist in measures to ensure achievement with the plan's goals.
 This strategic plan updates and supersedes the fiscal years 2018 - 2022 plan.